airalab/learning-center/en/lesson_3_wallet.md

 ```

-Create `TokenEther` module using the `Aira BuilderTokenEther` -> `Create` function.
+Create the `TokenEther` module using the `Aira BuilderTokenEther` -> `Create` function.
 We have discussed that in a previous lessons.
 Don't forget to include small amount of ETH for the builder fee (0.01 ETH).

 Add the `TokenEther` module to the watched contracts list.
 Let's call it `Ether Funds`.
-You can find `TokenEhter` address in the `Aira BuilderTokenEther` -> `Latest Events`.
+You can find the `TokenEhter` address in the `Aira BuilderTokenEther` -> `Latest Events`.

 Abi:
 ```js